txt/plm19/doc/patterns.md

 # Patterns

+Patterns + macros = new language.

+Patterns are things we have added into pgoramming languages, yet.

+But what are "patterns"?

-Experts are experts since they've learned patterns of useful behavior (fyi: expert = 5 patterns per day * 10 years)
+- Experts are experts since they've learned patterns of useful behavior (fyi: expert = 5 patterns per day * 10 years)

-If we look at N concrete things,  and then abstract our thinking a little, then we can find some repeated features that might even apply to future things.
+- If we look at N concrete things,  and then abstract our thinking a little, then we can find some repeated features that might even apply to future things.

 For example...